CiscoDevNet/thousandeyes-mcp-community/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new capability or improvement
-title: ''
+title: "[FR]"
 labels: ''
-assignees: ''
+assignees: AdityaChellam

 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Summary
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature you’d like.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+### Why is this Needed?
+Explain why this feature would be useful.
+What problem does it solve?

+### Proposed Solution
+How would you like it to work?
+(Examples, API references, pseudo-code)

+### Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+List any alternative solutions you’ve thought about.

-**Additional context**
+### Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, or references here.